Forza Horizon 6 – Latest News And Release Date

 China

-The game remains very active today, largely thanks to the recent PlayStation release.
 However, a lack of updates following the release left fans hoping that Playground Games was preparing for something even bigger than the PlayStation launch.

-While many were initially disappointed by the news, it has left fans hopeful of a new direction for the new game.
+While many were initially disappointed by the news, it has left fans hopeful of a new direction for Horizon 6.
+A fresh start could be the perfect opportunity to provide more meaningful gameplay and could open up many exciting possibilities.

 Rather than having everything handed on a plate, having to go back to the grind of experiencing the excitement of unlocking your favorite cars could make the game much more exciting.

-New Features & Challenges
+New features & challenges

 We’d love to see a proper progression system that starts with slower cars and improves race variety to enhance the gameplay experience.
 Maybe even licenses as we used to enjoy in the OG first-edition Gran Turismo games.
 (I guess we’re showing our age here!)